svetoch-dev/rod/docs/security/authn+authz/README.md

           is: example.com
 ```

-this policy allows anyone with email from `example.com` access ingress resource
+This policy grants access to **any user** with an email address from the `example.com` domain.

-## Multi  clusters
+## ☁️ Multi-Cluster Support

-For multiple kubernetes clusters each cluster will have its own pomerium ingress
+In environments with **multiple Kubernetes clusters**, each cluster runs its **own Pomerium ingress controller**, maintaining consistent auth behavior across clusters.

 ![pomerium-multi-cluster](img/pomerium-multi-cluster.png)